 Fujifilm MX-2900 Zoom digital camera

-As a collector of vintage camera equipment I normally look out for traditional film cameras to add to my collection, but over the last few weeks, since I acquired a Fuji S2 Pro DSLR, I’ve been more and more interested in digital cameras.
+As a collector of vintage camera equipment I normally look out for traditional film cameras to add to my collection, but over the last few weeks, since I acquired a Fuji S2 Pro DSLR, I’ve been more and more interested in digital cameras and recently picked up a Fujifilm MX-2900 digital camera.

 Although they are not as old as the 35mm and medium format cameras I own, I’m really interested in all forms of photographic history, so I decided that I would start to build up the digital side of my collection.
 In fact, this may be an ideal time to add digital cameras because it’s still possible to add some quite interesting models for very low prices.